Kektopular/Julia-Set-Generator/README.md

 It collects a complex number for c in z_(n+1)=z_n^2+c with user input, which defines the set that is generated.
 You can easily change the domain, range, resolution, and color gradient through simple modifications of the code as well.

-First, here is the Development Environment and Installation Guide
+First, here is the Development Environment and Installation Guide:

     https://github.com/RealTimeChris/Julia-Set-Generator-TensorFlow/blob/master/Development%20Environment%20and%20Installation%20Guide.md

-Then, here is a short Quick Start Guide
+Then, here is a short Quick Start Guide:

     https://github.com/RealTimeChris/Julia-Set-Generator-TensorFlow/blob/master/Quick%20Start%20Guide.md

-Some quick notes
+Some quick notes:

     I suspect that the CPU-only version of TensorFlow will be painfully slow, so suggest using the GPU version.

     The LOG_DIR and IMG_DIR used in the code will have to be changed so that data can be written to disk on your setup.

 <br>